Secret document for job hunting/career changes for non-major developers who spent 30 million won

 3) Employment at an HR solution SME

-- Primarily working from home, with office commutes only once every few months as needed.
+- Primarily working from home, commuting once every few months when necessary.

-- The work was extremely difficult and challenging.
+- The work was very difficult and challenging.

-- A daily routine of working overtime until dawn without anyone knowing.
+- A routine of working overtime until dawn without anyone knowing was repeated.

 4) Working + attending a 2.5 million won educational institution for 6 months simultaneously